burhanrepos/burhanrepos/README.md

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I love studying History
+- ⚡ Fun fact: I love to eat Kabuli Pulao 🍽

 - 🙋‍♂️ Let's talk **hafiz.burhan834@gmail.com**